Devolution

 ---|---|

-Agricultural, forestry and fisheries | Broadcasting |
+Agriculture, forestry and fisheries | Broadcasting |

 Education and training | Constitution |

-Environment | Defence and National Security |
+Environment | Defence and national security |

 Health, care and social services | Immigration |